Sections of this article

 Nature is mostly fractals.
 So any artist who photographs nature is really doing a form of fractal art.

 Photographers who capture the essence of trees often create compelling visual narratives that celebrate the beauty, majesty, and symbolic significance of these arboreal wonders.
 One such luminary is Ansel Adams, renowned for his black-and-white landscapes, including iconic images of towering trees in the American West like the “Jeffrey Pine, Sentinel Dome.”
-Many of his famous images which immortalize the grandeur of the American West, include obviously fractal subjects, such as “Adams The Tetons and the Snake River” below . . .
+Many of his famous images which immortalize the grandeur of the American West, include obviously fractal subjects (like trees and mountain ranges), such as “Adams The Tetons and the Snake River” below . . .

 The works of Sebastião Salgado, a master of environmental photography, showcase trees in their natural habitats, telling stories of ecosystems and human-nature connections.
 His series “Genesis” includes striking images of ancient trees, offering a poignant reflection on the interconnectedness of life.